bioconnector/2015-03-05-uvasom/lessons/shell/shell-intro.md

 ### Where am I?

-Let's also check to see where we are.
 Sometimes when we're wandering around in the file system, it's easy to lose track of where we are and get lost.
+Luckily, there is a command we can use to get the computer to *tell* us where we are.

 If you want to know what directory you're currently in, type: